emiliabronk/news/README.md

 1. Upload all files to your `news` repo.
 2. Place your logo file in `assets/logo.jpg` (already included).
 3. Add posts in `_posts/` with optional `cover:` front matter.
+4. name post files with .md at end

 Example post front matter:
 ```